JOALYS PARIS

 Introduction

-Updated March 2026.
+Updated April 2026.
 A natural ruby is a red gemstone made of the mineral corundum, colored by chromium.
-Identifying one means looking for specific internal features (inclusions, fluorescence).
+Identifying one means looking for specific internal features like inclusions and fluorescence.
 Grading it means understanding color above all else: hue, saturation, tone.
 And valuing it correctly means knowing treatment status and origin, two factors that can swing the price by 900% or more.

 This guide covers everything you need: how to spot a real ruby, how grading works, where the best stones come from, and what you should actually pay.

-Authenticity First: How to Identify a Natural Ruby Stone
+How Do You Identify a Natural Ruby Stone?

 Here's the thing about rubies: the "King of Gemstones" title means the fakes are sophisticated.
 Glass-filled composites, lab-grown stones, red spinels, they all look convincing in photos.
 In our experience sourcing rubies directly from Sri Lanka, Madagascar, and Tanzania, we've learned that authentication always starts with knowing what to look for.